camoo/wp-camoo-sms/README.md

 * Support GPG encyption to ensure an end  to end encryption between your server and ours.

-# Internationalization
-WP SMS has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-sms).

-Translations are done by people just like you, help make WP SMS available to more people around the world and [do a translation](http://wp-sms-pro.com/localization/) today!

 # Installation
 1. Upload `wp-sms` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress